Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 Compared to the other attractions, which are located at the bottom of the canyon, the Tolantongo hot spring pools are situated up top, near the rim of the canyon.
 This means that while you sit in the hot pools, you get great views looking out across and down into the canyon.

-The thermal pools area is also THE place to get that quintessential Instagram photo.
-Although the pools are man-made, the colors of the water, the pool walls, and the surrounding stones and tree root systems provided for a wonderful photo opportunity.
+The thermal pool area is also THE place to get that quintessential Instagram photo.
+Although the pools are man-made, the colors of the water, the pool walls, and the surrounding stones and tree root systems provided a wonderful photo opportunity.

-Pro Tip: Different pools have different temperature waters.
+Pro Tip: Different pools have different temperatures of water.
 Pools with higher temperatures tend to be higher up the canyon wall.

 The Tolantongo Caves